Bers' simultaneous uniformization and the intersection of Poincare holonomy varieties: Compatible surface train track decompositions

 We call $W_Y$ a {\sf realization} of $[V_Y]_X$ on $\tt_{X, H_X}$.

-\proof By the construction of the train track, each vertical edge of a rectangular branch has length less than $2 r$ and horizontal edge has length at least $\sqrt[4]{r}$.
+\proof By the construction of the train track, each vertical edge of a rectangular branch has length less than $2 r$, and each horizontal edge has length at least $\sqrt[4]{r}$.
 Then, (\ref{iEssentiallyCarried}) follows from Lemma \ref{Semitransversailty}.

 We shall show (\ref{iSmallHomotopy}).
 Recall from \S \ref{sPolygonalTrainTrack}, that the construction of $T_{X, H_X}$ started with taking an $r$-neighborhood of the zeros in the vertical direction and then taking points $\sqrt[4]{r}$-close to the neighborhood in the horizontal direction.
-Therefore each vertical edge $\tt_{X,H_X}$ have length at least $\sqrt[4]{r}$ and horizontal edge has length less than $r$.
+Therefore, each vertical edge of $\tt_{X,H_X}$ has length at least $\sqrt[4]{r}$ and each horizontal edge has length less than $r$.

-Similarly to a Teichm\"uller mapping, we rescale the Euclidean structure of $E_{X, H_X}$ of unite area by scaling the horizontal distance by $\sqrt[4]{r}$ and the vertical by $\frac{1}{\sqrt[4]{r}}$, its reciprocal.
-Then, by this Teichmüller mapping, the flat surface $E_{X, H}$ is transformed to another flat surface $E'_{X, H_X}$ and the train-track structure $\tt_{X, H_X}$ is transformed to $\tt'_{X, H_X}$.
-Then, the horizontal edges of rectangular branches of $\tt'_{X, H_X}$ have length at least $\sqrt{r}$, and the vertical edges have length less than $2 r^{\frac{3}{4}}$.
-Thus, as the train track parameter $r > 0$ is sufficiently small, the vertical edge is still much shorter than horizontal edge.
+Similarly to a Teichm\"uller mapping, we rescale the Euclidean structure of $E_{X, H_X}$ with area one by scaling the horizontal distance by $\sqrt[4]{r}$ and the vertical distance by $\frac{1}{\sqrt[4]{r}}$, its reciprocal.
+Then, by this mapping, the flat surface $E_{X, H}$ is transformed to another flat surface $E'_{X, H_X}$ and the train-track structure $\tt_{X, H_X}$ is transformed to $\tt'_{X, H_X}$.
+Then, the horizontal edges of rectangular branches of $\tt'_{X, H_X}$ have horizontal length at least $\sqrt{r}$, and the vertical edges have length less than $2 r^{\frac{3}{4}}$.
+Thus, as the train track parameter $r > 0$ is sufficiently small, the vertical edge is still much shorter than the horizontal edge.
+Note that, the foliations $V_X$ and $H_X$ persist by the map, except the transversal measures are scaled.